Climate-Shope/West_Coast_TWLs/README.md

 Calculating TWLs:

-To calculate the TWLs for the provided example, the ser will need to run the codes in the _Template and TWL_Slope_Temp/Beach_Slope_Scripts folders in the following order.
-Note, if you have all the requisite data to call all of the scripts from start to finish in a batch file, it is not recommended to do so. some of these processes can take days to weeks to compute on a singular machine.
+To calculate the TWLs for the provided example, the user will need to run the codes in the _Template and TWL_Slope_Temp/Beach_Slope_Scripts folders in the following order.
+Note, if you have all the requisite data to call all of the scripts from start to finish in a batch file, it is not recommended to do so.
+Some of these processes can take days to weeks to compute on a singular machine.
 Finally, some optional codes are included that are located in TWL_Slope_Temp\Correct_Profiles to provide some morphology specific fixes to common problems with automatically calculated runup methods, toe locaitons, and TWL calculations associated with rock bench profiles.